 The period around Christmas and New Year also sees a large influx of travelers seeking a reprieve from cold northern winters.
 Many hotels, restaurants and other venues organize special dinners and entertainment to mark the festive season.
 New Year’s Eve is particularly memorable, with spectacular fireworks at midnight to help you rock in the new year in style.
 Key events to look out for are the Pemuteran Bay Festival, Penglipuran Village Festival and, of course, New Year’s Eve celebrations.

-High season means high prices and pressing hordes in tightly-packed tourist areas; for a quieter experience, seek out more remote spots such as Nusa Penida and Pemuteran.
+High season means high prices and pressing hordes in tightly packed tourist areas.
+For a quieter experience, look to more remote places like Nusa Penida and Pemuteran.

 Indonesia, Bali, Canggu, two female surfers in the water watching the sun